 SATEL NMS system is subject to continuous development - new features will be introduced to respond actual customer needs.
-The radio modems have a comprehensive interface structure that enables even more complex functions to be added to SATEL NMS PC while radio modem needs to manage only a limited set of tasks.
+The radio modems have a comprehensive interface structure that enables even more complex functions to be added to SATEL NETCO NMS or SATEL NMS PC while radio modem needs to manage only a limited set of tasks.

-14.5 Requirements for the user system
+15.5 Requirements for the user system